docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 ``app.fonts.fontsDuplicateByPostScriptName``

 .. note::
-   This functionality was added in After Effects (Beta) 24.4 and is subject to change while it remains in Beta.
+   This functionality was added in After Effects 24.6

 **Description**

 It is perfectly legal and common for more than one :ref:`fontobject` to return the same value for :ref:`postScriptName<FontObject.postScriptName>` but as this can sometimes lead to confusion about what :ref:`fontobject` will actually be used when using :ref:`TextDocument.font` or the ``.font`` attribute of a :ref:`CharacterRange object<CharacterRange>`, this property exists to both reveal what duplicates exist and also their relative order.

-This an Array in which each element is an Array of :ref:`Font objects<FontObject>`, where the 0th element :ref:`fontobject` is considered the primary :ref:`fontobject` for the given PostScript name.
+This returns an Array in which each element is an Array of :ref:`Font objects<FontObject>`, where the 0th element :ref:`fontobject` is considered the primary :ref:`fontobject` for the given PostScript name.

 **Type**

-Array of Arrays of :ref:`fontobject`; read-only.
+Array of Arrays of :ref:`Font Objects<fontobject>`; read-only.

 ----